typst-community/tytanic/docs/book/src/guides/ci.md

 - or otherwise hard-to-debug differences between the CI runner and your local machine.

 To make it easier for you to actually get a grasp at the problem you should make the results of the test run available.
-You can do this by using an upload action, however, if `typst-test` fails the step will cancel all regular steps after itself, so you need to ensure it runs regardless of test failure or success by using `if: always()`.
+You can do this by using an upload action, however, if `tytanic` fails the step will cancel all regular steps after itself, so you need to ensure it runs regardless of test failure or success by using `if: always()`.
 The action then uploads all artifacts since some tests may produce both references and output on-the-fly and retains them for 5 days:

 ```yml